fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Music Show Win

-A _Music Show Win_ happens during their album promotion.
+A **_Music Show Win_** happens during their album promotion.
 The No. 1 song of the week is announced per music show and each music show has different criteria for it.
 Criteria is usually composed of **YouTube** streaming (FREE), **voting on apps** (FREE), buying **physical album**, and streaming on **Korean streaming platforms** (biggest criteria).
 We only have few weeks to give Stray Kids Music Show Wins every comeback and there may not be next time for each album that's why STAYs all around the world are encouraged to help participate.

 > FREE as long as you have access to internet.

 Here's a detailed information about all Korean music shows criteria provided by KShowAnalysis.
-Stray Kids don't promote and not eligible to win on The Show so you may ignore it. {{< tweet 1359377074717290496 >}}
+Stray Kids don't promote and not eligible to win on The Show so you may ignore it.

+{{< tweet 1359377074717290496 >}}

 ## Billboard

-Only USA and Puerto Rico STAYs can contribute on charting to _Billboard 200._
+Only USA and Puerto Rico STAYs can contribute on charting to the weekly chart **_Billboard 200_**_._

-Follow {{< a "Stray Kids USA" "https://twitter.com/skz_usa" >}} and {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for more information and guides for _Billboard_.
+Follow {{< a "Stray Kids USA" "https://twitter.com/skz_usa" >}} and {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for more information and guides for **_Billboard_**.

+# Guide for Sales and Apps

 ## Korean Digital Sales

-Korean digital sale is a BIG part of _Music Show Win_.
-It's also a big factor in _Award Ceremonies_ (ceremonies to award music, performances, artist of the year and more).
+Korean digital sale is a BIG part of **_Music Show Win_**.
+It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
 To get a big digital sale point, STAYs are encourage to stream songs on the following Korean music streaming platforms:

 **Mel0n**